maartenba/maartenba.github.io/_pages/about-me.markdown

 ## Bio

 Maarten Balliauw loves building web and cloud apps.
 His main interests are in .NET web technologies, C#, Microsoft Azure and application performance.
-He is Developer Advocate at JetBrains, creator of [SpeakerTravel](https://www.speaker.travel/), and formerly founded [MyGet](https://www.myget.org/).
+He is Head of Developer Advocacy at JetBrains, creator of [SpeakerTravel](https://www.speaker.travel/), and formerly founded [MyGet](https://www.myget.org/).
 He's an ASP Insider and former Microsoft MVP.
 Maarten is a frequent speaker at various national and international events and organizes [Azure User Group](https://www.azug.be) events in Belgium.
 In his free time, he brews his own beer.
 Maarten's blog can be found at [https://blog.maartenballiauw.be](https://blog.maartenballiauw.be).

 * Blog: [https://blog.maartenballiauw.be](https://blog.maartenballiauw.be)
 * Previous talks and presentations: [full list of talks](/talks-presentations.html)